Arnaud69/phpmynewsletter-2.0/README.md

 # SUPPORT
 Official support on the forum, please go to http://www.phpmynewsletter.com/forum/ or tickets for bugs and support.

+# Roadmap for next version, TODO 2.0.3
+- Complete translations
+- Crontab to send mails
+- Email overlay report
+- Perform a better control on registration
+- Templates for composition
+- ...
+What else ?
+Ask me !

 # LICENSE
 GNU GPL